 The Get Moving Fund is a reimbursable grant from Seattle Parks and Recreation that supports local nonprofit organizations, small businesses, and community groups in offering innovative and culturally relevant events and/or projects to increase participation in community sports, recreation and physical fitness activities that serve under-resourced communities (such as immigrant populations, people of color, persons with disabilities, LGBTQ etc.).
 The goal of the Get Moving Fund is to increase participation and opportunities for physical activities prioritizing neighborhoods where health disparities are prevalent.
 The identified audience are youth and seniors, however other audiences will be considered as funding is available.

-- Austin Foundation ($10,000) to support intergenerational family fitness activities.
+- Austin Foundation $10,000 to support intergenerational fitness classes.

-- Garinagu Hounga ($10,000) to support Central American dance activities, with a focus on Afro Latino communities.
+- Garinagu Houngua $5,000 to support Central American dance programs relevant to Latino communities.
+All ages.

-- Lao Women Association ($7,000) to support cultural dance activities relevant to Asian cultures.
+- Lao Women Association $3,500 to support cultural dance programs relevant to Asian cultures.
+Adult

 About the Program

 Today in King County, 56% of adults and 21% of middle- and high-school students are overweight or obese.
 Childhood obesity rates in America have tripled during the last three decades.
 Today, almost one in every three children is overweight or obese.
 Everyone in our community has a role to play in reducing obesity, including parents, elected officials, schools, health-care professionals, faith- and community-based organizations, and private sector companies.